What happens after treatment for vaginal cancer?

 For some people with vaginal cancer, treatment may remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer coming back.
 (When cancer comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had cancer.

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are living full lives.
 Our document called Living With Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this.
 It can be read online, or call us to have a free copy sent to you.

 For other people, the cancer may never go away completely.
 These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
 Our document called When Cancer Doesn’t Go Away talks more about this.

 When treatment ends, your doctors will still want to watch you closely.
-It is very important to go to all of your follow-up appointments.
-During these visits, your doctors will ask questions about any problems you may have and may do pelvic exams and Pap tests as well as lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
+It’s very important to go to all of your follow-up appointments.
+During these visits, your doctors will ask questions about any problems you are having and may do pelvic exams and Pap tests as well as lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.